Sianes/TFM/repeats.md

 2. Prepare transcriptome assemblies

 We will use the evigene .okay.fa assemblies.
-These have very long sequence names which are not compatible with some programs like RepeatMasker.
-For this reason, we have to update them
+These have very long sequence names which are not compatible with some programs like RepeatMasker (max 50 characters allowed).
+For this reason, we have to shorten the names/ fasta headers.

 ```{bash}
 cd $HOME/igmestre/TFM_Paula/